Enrolling and Re-enrolling in the Flexible Spending Account (FSA) Program

-The FSA Program is an optional tax-free benefit that consists of two plans: the Medical Care Assistance Plan (MCAP), which allows employees to pay eligible out-of-pocket medical, dental and vision expenses, and the Dependent Care Assistance Plan (DCAP), which allows employees to pay eligible child and/or adult day care expenses.
-Employees may pre-fund the account(s) with money for anticipated services that are normally not covered by insurance.
+The FSA Program is an optional tax-free benefit that consists of two plans.
+The Medical Care Assistance Plan (MCAP) allows employees to pay eligible out-of-pocket medical, dental and vision expenses that are not covered by insurance.
+The Dependent Care Assistance Plan (DCAP) allows employees to pay eligible child and/or adult day care expenses.
 You can choose either, or both, a Medical Care and a Dependent Care Assistance Plan (MCAP and DCAP).

 During the annual Benefit Choice period, the Benefit Choice Options booklet is available online for employees outlining any changes that will occur to the State of Illinois FSA for the new plan year, July 1 through June 30.
 This may include changes to IRS requirements, processing of claims, and contribution amounts.
 Changes take effect the following July 1.

 During this time, employees may join or make changes to the FSA program.
 Also, employees who are currently enrolled in the FSA must re-enroll during Benefit Choice for the following plan year.
 Employees must enroll each year to take advantage of this benefit, even if they are currently enrolled in the program.
 Enrollment and re-enrollment may only be done online through NESSIE, by selecting the link at the top of the Benefits Choice page.

 Dependents do not need to be enrolled in your health/dental plan to be eligible for participation in the FSA MCAP program.